Yellow Fever £58 per dose

 The yellow fever jab is available at your local Superdrug travel health and yellow fever centre.
 You need to arrange your vaccine for a date at least ten days before you travel.
 Once you have received the vaccine, you are protected for life (there are some exceptions to this rule, under 2 year olds for example may need a booster).

 What is yellow fever?

-The World Health Organisation reports that there are about 200,000 cases of yellow fever, resulting in 30,000 fatalities, worldwide each year.
+The World Health Organisation reports that there are about 84,000 - 170,000 severe cases of yellow fever a year, resulting in 29,000 - 60,000 deaths.
 The most important step in preventing yellow fever is a yellow fever vaccination prior to travel.

 Yellow fever increases the risk of dehydration and can be very dangerous.
 It can cause haemhorrohagic fever (which causes bleeding from the mouth, eyes, ears and stomach) as well as multi organ failure.
-The virus causes 30 000 deaths worldwide every year and affects 200 000 patients.
+The virus causes an estimated 29,000 - 60,000 deaths worldwide every year and affects over 170,000 patients.
 20% - 50% of yellow fever patients who suffer severe symptoms die of the infection.